-The learning management system (LMS) used by Grantham University is based on Central Standard Time (CST).
+The learning management system (LMS) used by Grantham University is based on Central Time (CT).
 All submitted assignments are time-stamped by the LMS.
 Assignments are due by 11:59 p.m.
-CST on the due date.
+CT on the due date.
 Anything submitted after this is considered "late."
 Students should carefully review each course syllabus for the late policy.
 Technology, server, computer, human error or internet problems are not valid excuses for turning an assignment in late.
-If you have questions, please ask the instructor prior to the assignment due date.
-Extenuating circumstances may be, but do not have to be considered by the instructor on a case by case basis.
+If students have questions, they should ask the instructor prior to the assignment due date.
+Extenuating circumstances may be, but do not have to be considered by the instructor on a case-by-case basis.